amkalia/qrcode_generator/README.md

 # QRCode Generator

-Provide a text/url to generate a QRCode.
+Run the file and provide content to generate a QRCode.